CSci-153-Web-Systems-and-Technologies/batch-2025-nfc-attendance-system-web/documents/MEMBERSHIP_DOCUMENTATION.md

    - Uses `is_org_member()` function

 5. **`Owners and Admins can update members`** (UPDATE)
   - Can modify member roles
-   - Cannot remove Owner role (prevented by trigger)
+  - Cannot update rows where current role is `Owner`
+  - Cannot change any row to `Owner` (use transfer ownership flow)
+  - Cannot modify own membership (no self-role changes)

 6. **`admins_can_update_members`** (UPDATE)
   - Function-based update policy
+  - Enforces: non-owner target, non-owner new role, and no self-modification

 7. **`Users can leave organizations`** (DELETE)
    - Members can remove themselves